Despite the barrenness and heat, I’m fascinated by Australia’s interior.

 If you break your journey in Mitchell, have a soak at the Great Artesian Spa.
-We did this last year after about a week of hiking and camping in Central Queensland, and boy, was I happy to have a shower and a good long soak in the warm artesian waters!
+We did this the year before after about a week of hiking and camping in Central Queensland, and boy, was I happy to have a shower and a good long soak in the warm artesian waters!

 The bakery in Mitchell is also quite famous, and popping in for a snack helps keep these country towns alive.
 (The husband has to repeatedly deal with my insistent ‘Let’s go in and buy you a nice treat to eat!’ suggestions since I usually can’t eat any of the treats.) 🙂

 - Mitchell: Free camping along the Maranoa River at Neil Turner Weir and the smaller Fisherman’s Rest site – both very popular with caravans

 - Morven: Camping at the Morven Recreational Facility; $5 unpowered site

 Both sites are fine for an overnight stop, even with a tent, though the spots at Mitchell are much prettier than Morven.
-On the other hand, the toilets were much cleaner at Morven when we stayed there this year.
+On the other hand, the toilets were much cleaner at Morven when we stayed there.

 The drive from Morven to Idalia National Park takes about 7 hours (add an hour / 100km if coming from Mitchell).